Contact us today to start attracting more patients! 310 879 8003

 As of February 2023, we’ve gathered the following data and information from our investigation using the articles submitted by the external agency, and here are the real-world results we got:

-We constantly update our dataset to give real-time information and improved evaluations.
+We constantly update our dataset to provide real-time information and improve evaluations.

 The overall average AI% score (using the highest AI% scores across all tools) is 18.05%.